Zylifv/Practice/README.md

 This repository will contain mostly Javascript/Typescript and C# code as well as some SQL/.NET markdown as those are the languages/frameworks i am currently learning.
 The folder will also contain small amounts of HTML and CSS for presentation purposes on larger projects and links to any projects i think are work checking out in their entirety.

-Sometimes i decide to move projects in and out of the practice folder mainly dependingvon whether or not the project evolves past just practice or if the project is too similar to another.
+Sometimes I decide to move projects in and out of the practice folder mainly depending on whether or not the project evolves past just practice or if the project is too similar to another one that already exists.